hermannm/devlog-kotlin/README.md

 }
 ```

-Sometimes, you may want to add fields to all logs within a scope.
-For example, you can add an event
+Sometimes, you may want to add fields to all logs in a scope.
+For example, you can add an event ID
-ID to the logs when processing an event, so you can trace all the logs made in the context of that
+to the logs when processing an event, so you can trace all the logs made in the context of that
 event.
 To do this, you can use `withLoggingContext`:

 ```kotlin